 He warns that anything less than a global approach could severely distort international competition.

 Herdman was speaking at the recent Greener Skies 2008 conference organised by Orient Aviation.
-An example of the threat to the industry is the emissions trading scheme that the European Union EU wants to...
+An example of the threat to the industry is the emissions trading scheme that the European Union (EU) wants to impose unilaterally on the aviation industry by 2012 without securing international agreement.